phaynes/markdown-processing/markdown-proofer/assignment2-sample.md

 According to the United States Centers for Disease Control and Prevention [-@CDC2024], approximately 11.5% of U.S. children aged 3-17 have been diagnosed with ADHD.
 ADHD occurs in approximately 6–10% of Australian children and adolescents and 2–6% of adults [@graetz2001validity; @sawyer2018adequacy].
 This high prevalence of ADHD challenges the notion that it is a disorder and suggests that it is a normal variation within the population.

 The NSW Department of Education [-@nsw_education_2021] provides evidence-based strategies for ADHD.
-Many other resources are available, for example, the United States, not-for-profit, Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD), offers practical approaches to recognising ADHD in the classroom and various strategies for managing it [@chadd2023].
+Many other resources are available; for example, in the United States, the not-for-profit organisation, Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD), offers practical approaches to recognising ADHD in the classroom and various strategies for managing it [@chadd2023].

 # Strengths, Learning Needs, and Issues of Concern

 Understanding the strengths and learning needs of students with ADHD requires a multifaceted approach that incorporates neurobiological, cognitive, and educational perspectives.
-ADHD, characterized by symptoms of inattention, hyperactivity, and impulsivity, impacts students' learning experiences and outcomes [@faraone2019sleep].
+ADHD, characterised by symptoms of inattention, hyperactivity, and impulsivity, impacts students' learning experiences and outcomes [@faraone2019sleep].

 ## Strengths of Students with ADHD